ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19011/datasheet.md

 sidebar_label: Datasheet
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK19011 WisBlock Dual IO Base Board with Power Slot Datasheet

 ## Overview

 ### Description

 **RAK19011** is a **WisBlock Dual IO Base Board with Power Slot** that connects **WisBlock Core**, **WisBlock Power**, and **WisBlock Modules**.
 It has one slot for the WisBlock Core module, one for the WisBlock Power module, two IO slots, and six sensor slots (A to F) for WisBlock Modules.
-There are also two **2.54&nbsp;mm pitch headers** exposing all key input-output pins of the WisBlock Core, including UART, I2C, SPI, and many IO pins.
+There are also two **2.54 mm pitch headers** exposing all key input-output pins of the WisBlock Core, including UART, I2C, SPI, and many IO pins.

 WisBlock Modules are connected to the RAK19011 WisBlock Dual IO Base Board with Power Slot via **high-speed board-to-board connectors**.
 They provide secure and reliable interconnection to ensure the signal integrity of each data bus.
 A set of screws is used for fixing the modules, which makes it reliable even in a vibrating environment.
 Additionally, it has a user-defined button.

 :::tip
 If you cannot find a module that fits your IoT requirements, use the standard connectors of WisBlock to develop your specific function module.
-WisBlock supports open-source hardware architecture and you can find tutorials showing how to create your own <a href="https://github.com/RAKWireless/Awesome-WisBlock" target="_blank">Awesome WisBlock</a> module.
+WisBlock supports open-source hardware architecture and you can find tutorials showing how to create your own [Awesome WisBlock](https://github.com/RAKWireless/Awesome-WisBlock) module.
 :::

 ### Features